Iron Maiden – No Prayer for the Dying (2017 Reissue on 180g Vinyl)

 Released on 1 October 1990, No Prayer for the Dying is the eighth studio album by Iron Maiden.
 It is their first album to feature Janick Gers on guitar, who replaced Adrian Smith.
 Gers previously worked with singer Bruce Dickinson on his first solo album, Tattooed Millionaire, and had also worked with Ian Gillan, former Marillion singer Fish, and new wave of British heavy metal band, White Spirit.

 The album peaked at No. 2 in the UK Albums Chart and contains the band’s only UK Singles Chart No. 1, Bring Your Daughter… to the Slaughter.

-The album departed from the keyboard- and synthesiser-saturated progressive rock direction of the band’s two previous studio outings (1986’s Somewhere in Time and 1988’s Seventh Son of a Seventh Son) in favour of a more "stripped down," straightforward style, reminiscent of the band’s earlier material, which also ushered in a change of vocal style for Bruce Dickinson from the operatic sound of the 1980s to a raspier way of singing.
+No Prayer for the Dying departed from the keyboard- and synthesiser-saturated progressive rock direction of the band’s two previous studio outings (1986’s Somewhere in Time and 1988’s Seventh Son of a Seventh Son) in favour of a more stripped down, straightforward style, reminiscent of the band’s earlier material, which ushered in a change of vocal style for Bruce Dickinson from the operatic sound of the 1980s to a raspier way of singing.

 - Holy Smoke

 - Public Enema Number One

 - The Assassin

 - Hooks in You

 Release Date: 19 May 2017